italia/eudi-wallet-it-docs/docs/en/onboarding-registration-model.rst

      - In the notification dataset, the service supply point.
    * - `signing_trust_anchor`
      - In the notification dataset, the trust anchor.

+Some information are present both in the registered data and in the self-signed Entity Configuration of the Entity.
+The registered value is authoritative, asserted by the Registrar in the Register and by the Federation Trust Anchor in the registration Trust Mark, while the informational parameters of the ``federation_entity`` metadata are published under the responsibility of the Entity.
+Where the Onboarding System requires a value that the Entity also publishes in its Entity Configuration, it MUST read the Entity Configuration and MUST verify the match.
+A mismatch MUST block the registration, and after the registration it MUST be solved through an :ref:`onboarding-system:Entity Update`.
+Within IT-Wallet the ``metadata_policy`` of the Subordinate Statement fixes the ``organization_name`` of the ``federation_entity`` metadata to the registered value, so the name shown to the User cannot diverge from the one carried by the WRPAC and by the WRPRC.
+The other informational parameters are not fixed.

 Eligibility and Compliance Preconditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^